Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Otto Kelm: As always, offer good products targeted at a specific audience at fair prices with real added value.
 Additionally, it is important not to stand out on Amazon, but to take a step back to where needs are awakened, where customers browse and search for ideas and solutions – that is not Amazon!

-The relevance of keywords and Amazon SEO has been strongly emphasized in recent years.
-How will this develop further?
+The relevance of keywords and Amazon SEO has increased significantly in recent years.
+How will this continue to develop?
 What relevance will keywords and Amazon SEO have in the future?

-Otto Kelm: There has been neither too much emphasis nor has anything changed or will change.
+Otto Kelm: Neither has it been overemphasized, nor has anything changed or will change.
 Only certain areas have received less or different weighting.
-For example, advertised items are no longer pushed as high in the search terms of organic listings as they were years ago.
+For example, advertised items are no longer emphasized as highly in the search terms of organic listings as they were years ago.

 Otherwise, I recommend analyzing customer language with the respective tools or Amazon Brand Analytics.
 This will mean significantly more output.

-Every sophisticated sales strategy on Amazon also includes advertisements.
+Every refined sales strategy on Amazon also includes advertisements.
 Sponsored Products Ads are among the most well-known formats – both among sellers, vendors, and customers.
-They belong to the PPC area of Amazon Advertising and promote a specific pr…
+They belong to the PPC area of Amazon Advertising and promote a specific product …

 Advertising outside of Amazon